-The Choapa Valley, where Los Pelambres is located, is particularly rich in biodiversity.
-In response, the operation protects and conserves an area of more than 27,000 hectares, equivalent to seven times that used by the mine and its related installations.
-The protected area includes four nature sanctuaries:
+In addition to managing four nature sanctuaries and other extensive protected areas, our activities encompass protecting species and introducing outreach and research initiatives.
+Los Pelambres is located in the Choapa Valley, which is particularly rich in biodiversity and where our operation protects and conserves an area of almost 27,000 hectares, equivalent to seven times that used by the mine and its related installations.
+The nature sanctuaries include:

-This coastal wetland, which was abandoned before Los Pelambres undertook its restoration, is a key staging area for migratory birds.
-Located 4 km north of the town of Los Vilos, it is one of Chile’s 16 RAMSAR sites.
+This coastal wetland, abandoned before Los Pelambres undertook its restoration, is a key staging area for migratory birds and is recognised under the international Ramsar Convention on Wetlands.

-Also close to Los Pelambres, this sanctuary is home to some of the Coquimbo Region’s endangered species such as the white Chilean myrtle, a flowering plant, and the canelo or winter’s bark tree.
+This protected area is home to some endangered species such as the white Chilean myrtle (a flowering plant) and the canelo or winter’s bark tree.

-This site was acquired for conservation by Los Pelambres in 2014 and declared a nature sanctuary by the Chilean government in July 2020.
-It contains a relict rainforest that has survived, despite the area’s semi-arid climate, thanks to the coastal fog that often enshrouds the hill.
-It has an important population of olivillo trees, an evergreen species usually found in wetter southern Chile.
+Acquired for conservation by Los Pelambres in 2014 and declared a nature sanctuary by the Chilean government in July 2020, this site contains a relict rainforest that has survived the area’s semi-arid climate, thanks to the coastal fog that often enshrouds the hill.